Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### .gitignore

-The **.gitignore** file is a special file which generally lives in the root of the Working Directory.
+The **.gitignore** file is a special file which generally lives in the root of the working directory.
 It contains a list of files and/or directories which a developer has added that Git should not track, and so will not be committed.
 These files may be log files, or particular modules in a project that shouldn't be tracked, or (for Mac users) files like `.DS_Store`.
 Make sure to try and remember to add files which should not be tracked ***before*** they are committed.

 Now, with the **.gitignore file** made and the **.DS_Store** file added, running `git status` in the terminal shows the following output: